Locations:

 How are the causes of premature ejaculation diagnosed?

-If you have frequent premature ejaculations, or if premature ejaculation is causing you anxiety or depression and affecting your relationship, make an appointment to see a urologist.
+If you have frequent premature ejaculations or if premature ejaculation is causing you anxiety or depression and affecting your relationship, make an appointment to see a urologist.

 • How long have you had this problem?

-• Under what circumstances does it happened?
+• Under what circumstances has it happened?

 • How often does it happen?